swallowcamel/nancywiki/Hosting-Nancy-with-Nginx-on-Ubuntu.md

-This tutorial describes how to install and run a NancyFx powered website on [Ubuntu 12.04][ubuntu]
+This tutorial describes how to install and run a NancyFx powered website on [Ubuntu 14.04][ubuntu], but newer versions will probably work fine.

 # Install mono on your ubuntu machine

-The version of Mono that comes on Ubuntu is outdated, and not suitable for our purposes as of 2015-04-08.
-Instead, you have two options.
+> Note: Due to how Ubuntu updates its packages, the version of Mono that comes bundled on Ubuntu will almost always be outdated, and as of April 2015 is not suitable for our purposes.

+In order to install Mono, it is highly recommended that you:

-1. Follow [these directions](http://www.mono-project.com/docs/getting-started/install/linux/) to install an updated Mono from the Mono project's own repositories, or you can build it yourself.
+1. Follow [these instructions](http://www.mono-project.com/docs/getting-started/install/linux/#debian-ubuntu-and-derivatives) to get the latest version from the official mono repositories; or

 2. Compile it yourself (for advanced users familiar with Linux)